The Guide to Explosion Proof Lights Part One

 Group D: gasoline, propane, alcohol, etc.

-Group E: metal dusts.
+Group E: metal dust.

-Group F: carbonaceous dusts.
+Group F: carbonaceous dust.

 Group G: non-conductive dust, such as plastic, wood, grain, and flour.